 Tile trowels are essential tools for applying tile mortar to wall or floor surfaces.
-But they do more than just move the mortar from your mixing bucket to the installation site.
+But they do more than move the mortar from your mixing bucket to the installation site.
 A trowel also acts as a metered dispensing system, delivering just the right amount of mortar for the tile.
-Understanding this concept is key to understanding type of trowel to use.
-Tile trowels come in two basic types -- square-notch and V-notch -- and in various sizes for each type of notch.
+Understanding this concept is key to understanding the type of trowel to use.
+Tile trowels come in two basic types—square-notch and V-notch—and various sizes for each type of notch.

 How a Tile Trowel Works

 A tile trowel is similar to other types of masonry trowels in that it has a handle and a flat metal plate and is designed for scooping up and spreading mortar onto a relatively smooth surface.
 It's the notches in tile trowels that make them different.
 The notches do two important things.
 First, they make it easy to apply only a specific amount of mortar.
 No matter how much mortar you pile onto the trowel, the notches apply it in nice, even lines of identical thickness.
 Second, the trowel creates spaces between the lines of mortar.
 These allow air to escape when the tile is pressed into the mortar.
 Without the spaces, you could get air pockets that prevent the tile from lying flat or adhering properly.

 Square-Notch Tile Trowels

 Square-notch trowels have square or rectangular notches that create mortar rows with flat spaces between them.
 They typically dispense more mortar than V-notch trowels, and the spaces between rows leave more room for the mortar to smush down.
 As a general rule, square-notch trowels are used for most floor tile and any tile over about 2 inches square.
 A variation of a square-notch trowel is the U-notch trowel.
 This delivers a bit less mortar than a square-notch and can be used wherever a square-notch makes sense.